Key Takeaways

 According to legend, it was Empress Leizu, wife of the Yellow Emperor Huangdi, who discovered the first silk thread around 5,000 years ago .

-• Intrigued, she would have unwound this thread and wove it, thus obtaining a soft and light fabric.
+- Intrigued, she unwound this thread and wove it, thus obtaining a soft and light fabric.

 Although this story is a legend, it symbolizes the birth of sericulture in China: the breeding of the silkworm and the manufacture of silk from its cocoon.